Archive-42/redux-docs/md-docs/examples.md

 <span class="token plain">npm install</span>

-<span class="token plain">npm start</span>

-Copy

-Or check out the [sandbox](../../codesandbox.io/s/github/reduxjs/redux/tree/master/examples/tree-view.html):
+<span class="token plain">npm start</span>Or check out the [sandbox](../../codesandbox.io/s/github/reduxjs/redux/tree/master/examples/tree-view.html):

 This example demonstrates rendering a deeply nested tree view and representing its state in a normalized form so it is easy to update from reducers.
 Good rendering performance is achieved by the container components granularly subscribing only to the tree nodes that they render.